activeviam/activeviam.github.io/src/helpers/README.md

 This is why we compute clusters in our graph, so that D3 kwows he has to seperate some nodes

-## deepness.js
+## depth.js

-We define the concept of node deepness, such as each node must be deeper than the nodes it depends on.
-Our nodes are plotted according to their deepness, the attribute `yFixed` of a node is computed based on its deepness
+We define the concept of node depth, such as each node must be deeper than the nodes it depends on.
+Our nodes are plotted according to their depth, the attribute `yFixed` of a node is computed based on its depth

-The functions computeDeepness compute each node's deepness
+The functions computeDepth compute each node's depth

 ## criticalPath.js